 Keep Your Expectations Realistic

 You might see the path forward for an addict in your life, but that doesn’t mean the journey is going to be an easy one.
 As you learn how to help an addict, you will discover that it helps you to keep your expectations in check.
 Even after your loved one agrees to treatment, they can change their mind.
-They might leave the treatment facility, or begin using again right after detox.
+They might leave the treatment facility or begin using again right after detox.
 Relapse is common in recovery, and you will be a better support person when you are able to understand the reality of addiction and recovery.

 Learn to Take Care of Yourself

 In order to help someone struggling with addiction, you have to take care of yourself too.
 Pay attention to your own stress levels, and understand when you are trying too hard to help.
 Work with a therapist if you are in a relationship with an addict so that you get the support you need.
-Once you start ignoring your own health and mental wellness because of the addict in your life, you aren’t going to be any use to anyone.
+Once you start ignoring your own health and mental wellness because of the addict in your life, you aren’t going to be of any use to anyone.
 To take care of your needs, you can:

 - Get enough exercise to keep your stress levels under control